 Despite being so common, bladder difficulties are often hidden.
-People don't like to talk about that sort of thing.
+People can find it difficult to talk about that sort of thing.
 As a result, many people do not get the help they need and they suffer in silence.

 This booklet contains useful and practical advice that may help people looking for information.
 It also includes a pull-out treatment guide which can help determine different types of bladder problems and provides a helpful self-assessment questionnaire for you to complete.